hbctraining/scRNA-seq_online/activities/day2_polls.md

 1. True or **False**.
 If a sample fails to meet the threshold for any one quality metric, it is best to discard it before moving forward.

-1. Which of these statements about the processing steps post-QC is FALSE?
+1. Which of these statements about the processing steps post-QC is **FALSE**?
     1. sctransform is the normalization method from Seurat implemented in our worflow which simultaneously performs variance stabilization and regresses out unwanted variation.
     1. **Cell cycle is the most common effect that we always regress out from our data, regardless of what we observe when exploring the data.**
     1. Plotting a PCA helps to identify sources of unwanted variation.